Alphabet Letter Kids Activity

 And, let’s keep the fun going while LEARNING.
 Join the FREE mini course to help your child hold a pencil better, which is SOOOO important for successful handwriting.
 Get the 5 lessons sent directly to your inbox…

-Step 1: Make the tool
+Step 1: Make the Letter Sounds Activity Tool